 Less Than Zero is available to rent or buy now on Amazon Prime.

-Here the affluent young people of Beverly Hills are held in a gilded cage.
-With Jullian’s addiction fuelled by the easy money that comes his way.
-Money that runs dry when his family turn their back.
-It is here where Downey’s performance is nothing short of outstanding, and maybe that’s due to Jullian’s addiction reflecting his emerging drugs problem at the time.
+Much of the criticism levelled at Less Than Zero came from the film’s upper-class depiction of addiction.
+After all, affluent young people living the 1980s capitalist dream didn’t suffer from the horror of addiction, did they?
+Yet, the affluence on display is also what makes Less Than Zero so powerful as it dissects 80s wealth, privilege and addiction and a series of darker adolescent themes that would find a cinematic voice during the 1990s.
+Here the affluent young people of Beverly Hills are held in a gilded cage of addiction, with Jullian’s drug habit fuelled by easy money that runs dry when his family turn their back.
+It is here where Downey’s performance is nothing short of outstanding, and maybe that’s in part due to his own emerging drug problem at the time.

 Less Than Zero’s place in cinema history deserves far more attention.
 It challenged perceptions of drug use and gave birth to a host of addiction-related dramas in the years after its release.
 It’s a film that bridges the romantic 80s teen drama and the far darker movies of the 90s while demonstrating how the wealth and privilege of 80s upper-class city life often harboured far darker secrets.
 Kanievska’s film may not be perfect, but it is essential viewing, as it unpicks the American capitalist dream.